 Plants grown in a controlled environment are protected from harsh weather conditions such as drought, erosion, flood, etc. The plants are cultivated in a designed environment required for plant growth.
 Plants in this system are not affected by weather variations such as sun or water since they are grown in-door and have been adequately prepared to ensure increased productivity.

 Crops are planted and transported to supermarkets across a long distance, either by air or road.
 These crops are kept in the refrigerator to preserve them.
 The carbon dioxide emissions in the process affect the nutritional value of the yield and the taste.
-Vertical farming ensures that fresh farm produces obtained within minutes of harvest is available for purchase and consumption; these are packed with nutrients and great flavor.
+Vertical farming ensures that fresh farm produces obtained within minutes of harvest are available for purchase and consumption; these are packed with nutrients and great flavor.

-Crops grown using vertical crop growing eliminates pesticides on the farm.
+Crops are grown using vertical crop growing to eliminate pesticides on the farm.
 Since plants are cultivated indoors in a controlled environment, where pests and rodents are not welcomed, there is no need for the use of pesticides, thereby reducing the amount spent on pesticides as well as preventing water pollution caused by pesticides during erosion.
 The crops produced are also free of pesticides and chemicals that affect the crop during harvest.
-These ensure that crops harvested are safe consumption without the effect of pesticides.
+These ensure that crops harvested are safe for consumption without the effect of pesticides.

 Year-round crop availability

 With a vertical farming system, crops are made available to consumers throughout the year since plants are grown in an effort n to the climate designed to increase yield.
 Crops are therefore not limited to a particular season and can be grown throughout the year.
 This, thus, ensures that all crops are available for consumption all year round.
 Waiting for a certain period to get a particular crop type becomes Impossible.

 The numerous excellent advantages of vertical farming do not come without their fair share of disadvantages which include: